EURO GOVT-Italy bonds firm but recovery shaky as politics weigh

 “The market is hoping for some comment or some reassurance that the ECB is ready to act, however at this point with the political situation in Rome not clear we don’t think Draghi will deliver on these hopes.”

-Italian 10-year yields were last 10 basis points down on the day at 4.78 percent with two-year yields down by a similar amount to 1.92 basis points.
+Italian 10-year yields were last 12 basis points down on the day at 4.74 percent.

-The 2/10-year yield curve is near its steepest in almost a month at nearly 290 basis points as longer-dated Italian bonds have sold off much more than the shorter maturities which fall within the remit of the ECB’s bond purchase scheme.

-DZ strategists, who had positioned for such a steepening going into last week’s election, recommended in a note a gradual booking of profits at 300 bps.

-“In case of a solution of the current stalemate - which definitely does not include the announcement of new elections - we expect a flattening of the curve, so that the lows of the final quarter of 2012 at 253 bps could again come to the fore.
-However, the way down will not be an easy one,” they said.

-Italian bonds slightly outperformed Spanish debt but this was expected to be temporary.
-Italian assets were seen coming under renewed selling pressure.
+They slightly outperformed Spanish bonds but this was expected to be temporary.
+Italian assets were seen coming under renewed selling pressure as long as the government situation remained unresolved.

 “The trend for me is for wider spreads because the political situation will not be solved quickly so there will be some more volatility in the next few weeks,” said Alessandro Giansanti, a strategist at ING.

-In core euro zone markets, German Bunds dipped as the tentative recovery in the periphery and data showing euro zone business surveys were not as weak as expected prompted some profit-taking after their climb to 2013 highs on Monday.
+In core euro zone markets, German Bunds dipped as the tentative recovery in the periphery prompted some investors to book profits after their climb to 2013 highs on Monday.

 Traders said a deeper selloff in low-risk Bunds was unlikely given concerns over Italy and expectations of a dovish stance from the ECB on Thursday which could cement speculation of a rate cut later in the year.